I backpacked Tegucigalpa in Honduras, once known as the Murder Capital of the World.

 I walked down to the river.
 The river that splits the city in two.
 The less dodgy part in the east and the spectacularly dodgy Western part.
 I had no business there.

-The river as seen from near the Mercado la Isla:
+The Rio Grande as seen from near the Mercado la Isla:

-But walking the streets in Honduras uses up a lot of mental energy.
-Because as OK as I felt, you can never be 100% sure what might happen.
+But for me, walking the streets in Honduras used up a lot of mental energy.
+Because, as OK as I felt, you can never be 100% sure what might happen.

 But I am glad I came here to see for myself how one of the most dangerous countries in the world is.